ditek/Notes/Notes-go.md

 # Testing
 Rules for writing tests:
 - It needs to be in a file with a name like `xxx_test.go`
+- The package can either be the code package or `xxx_test` to limit access to exported elemets.
 - The test function must start with the word `Test`
 - The test function takes one argument only `t *testing.T`